bravetechnologycoop/BraveSensor/server/README.md

 1. Run `ssh brave@sensors-admin.brave.coop`

-1. cd into the `~/BraveSensor/server` directory and run `git pull origin production` to get the latest version of the helm chart
+1. cd into the `~/BraveSensor/server` directory and run `git checkout production && git pull origin production` to get the latest version of the helm chart

 1. Run the command `helm upgrade staging --set secretName=sensor-dev --set image.tag=<your new container tag> sensor-helm-chart` to deploy the latest version to staging